jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 Network Troubleshooting
 One common troubleshooting task is checking if the server can access a particular server on the Internet.
 The command syntax is **ping target_name**
+Inspired by ping-pong, we send a specific ICMP packet and listen for a response.
+If a response is received, we know that we can reach the target and that the target can reach us.